X99874/CyberFortress/SECURITY.md

 Time-Based Access Control: User access rights will be active only during specific hours.
 For instance, access will only be allowed during working hours.
 Two-Factor Authentication (2FA): Users will be required to use both a secure password and an additional authentication method, such as OTP (One-Time Password) or authentication applications for extra security.
 ----------------------------------------
-Reporting a Vulnerability
+## Reporting a Vulnerability

 If you discover a security vulnerability in this project, please follow these strict steps:

-DO NOT publicly disclose the vulnerability.
+1. **DO NOT** publicly disclose the vulnerability.
 Any public sharing of vulnerabilities without following the reporting process will result in a ban from contributing to this project.
-Send an email to **** with the subject line: [SECURITY ISSUE].
+2. Send an email to **** with the subject line: `[SECURITY ISSUE]`.
-Provide detailed information about the vulnerability, including:
+3. Provide detailed information about the vulnerability, including:
-Steps to reproduce the issue.
+    - Steps to reproduce the issue.
-Potential impact on the system.
+    - Potential impact on the system.
-Any potential fixes or workarounds.
+    - Any potential fixes or workarounds.
-If the issue is critical, mark the email as "URGENT."
+4. If the issue is critical, mark the email as "URGENT."

-We aim to respond to all security issues within 48 hours and resolve critical vulnerabilities within 7 days of confirmation.
+We aim to respond to all security issues within **48 hours** and resolve critical vulnerabilities within **7 days** of confirmation.

-Responsible Disclosure Policy
+## Responsible Disclosure Policy

 We encourage responsible disclosure of vulnerabilities.
 Please adhere to the following guidelines:

-Do not exploit the vulnerability.
+- **Do not exploit the vulnerability**.
 Exploiting discovered vulnerabilities is strictly prohibited.
-Provide the development team adequate time to address the issue before making any public statements.
+- Provide the development team adequate time to address the issue before making any public statements.
-Collaborate with the team during the fix implementation phase.
+- Collaborate with the team during the fix implementation phase.

 Failure to follow these guidelines may result in legal actions depending on the nature and severity of the breach.

-Security Contact
+## Security Contact
 For urgent or critical security matters, contact the following individual directly:

-X99874
+- **X99874**
   Security Lead
   Email: ****
   Phone: ****

-Security Testing Rules
+## Security Testing Rules

 Security testing on this project must follow these rules:

-Do not perform tests on the production environment.
-Use the designated staging environment or forks of the project.
+1. **Do not perform tests on the production environment.** Use the designated staging environment or forks of the project.
-Use authorized tools and frameworks for testing.
+2. **Use authorized tools and frameworks** for testing.
 Unauthorized tools may result in IP bans.
-Do not disrupt the project’s operations or user data.
-Intentional harm is not tolerated and may result in legal actions.
+3. **Do not disrupt the project’s operations or user data.** Intentional harm is not tolerated and may result in legal actions.

-Penalties for Violations
+## Penalties for Violations
 Any attempt to violate the terms of this policy or to intentionally compromise the project’s security will result in:

-Immediate ban from this repository.
+- **Immediate ban from this repository**.
-Notification of relevant authorities if laws are violated.
+- **Notification of relevant authorities** if laws are violated.
-Permanent disqualification from contributing to this or any related projects.
+- **Permanent disqualification** from contributing to this or any related projects.

-Acknowledgments
+## Acknowledgments
 We are grateful to the security researchers and ethical hackers who help keep this project safe.
-If you responsibly disclose a vulnerability, you may be publicly acknowledged in our Security Hall of Fame.
+If you responsibly disclose a vulnerability, you may be publicly acknowledged in our [Security Hall of Fame](link-to-security-hall-of-fame).

+---

-This security policy is subject to updates and revisions.
-Please review it regularly.
+*This security policy is subject to updates and revisions.
+Please review it regularly.*